Solar Power Buyers Guide

-Right now in mid 2017 battery energy storage systems are expensive, to add 10kWh of energy storage to an existing solar system will cost close to $10,000 providing a payback time of 15 years, however the warranty on the batteries is only 10 years so they will most likely fail before they pay for themselves.
+Right now in mid-2017 battery energy storage systems are expensive, to add 10kWh of energy storage to an existing solar system will cost close to $10,000 providing a payback time of 15 years.
+However, the warranty on the batteries is only ten years so they will most likely fail before they pay for themselves.

-The price of batteries is falling fast, the market is very competitive with some big dollars going into R & D. In a few years from now batteries will definitely become economically viable.
+The price of batteries is falling fast, and the market is very competitive with some big dollars going into R & D. In a few years from now batteries will become economically viable.

 A good starting point for any first time solar buyer is the SolarQuotes.com.au website, this site is packed with all the information anyone could ever need to know about solar.